The four main branches of yoga are

 There are four times when people tend to turn to devotion.

 This is the scientific, step-by-step approach to yoga.
 Systematically the mind is analysed.
 Techniques are applied to bring it under control and to achieve higher states of consciousness.
 In the two sub- paths of Raja Yoga, the prana (life force) is mastered first, and then the kundalini energy is awakened.
-Then the mind comes under control automatically.in 200 hour yoga teacher training in india, during yoga philosophy lecture, they talk about this raja yoga with detail,
+Then the mind comes under control automatically, In Yoga retreat in India during yoga philosophy lecture, they talk about this raja yoga with detail,

 4- Jnana Yoga